aws-samples/eks-workshop/content/intermediate/241_pixie/using_pixie/http_data.md

 Pixie automatically traces the full request/response bodies of application w for the following [supported protocols](https://docs.pixielabs.ai/about-pixie/observability/).
 Let’s use Pixie to see the contents of this failed HTTP request.

 ### Inspect the HTTP Request

-Select the `px/http_data` script from the script drop-down menu and change the `start_time` to `-30m` or any window that will include when you triggered the bug.
+Select the `px/http_data` script from the script drop-down menu.
+Change the `start_time` to `-30m` or any window that will include when you [triggered the bug](/intermediate/241_pixie/prereqs/#trigger-the-microservices-application-bug) in the Sock Shop app.

 This script shows the traced HTTP1/2 requests made within your cluster, as long as the request either originates or is received inside of your cluster.
 There is quite a bit of HTTP traffic in this cluster, so let’s filter it to only show errors.